CS221 Final Project Guidelines

 adequate feedback on the project.

-input/output behavior of the system and the scope of the project.
+Define the input-output behavior of the system and the scope of the project.

 What is your evaluation metric for success?

-Collect some preliminary data, and give concrete examples of inputs and
+Collect some preliminary data, and give concrete examples of inputs and outputs.

-outputs.
 What are the challenges?
 Which topics (e.g., search,

 MDPs, etc.) might be able to address those challenges (at a high-level, since

 we haven't covered any techniques in detail at this point)?